Share on FacebookShare on TwitterShare on LinkedinEmail this link

 Have additional questions about the program?
 First check out the Q&A tab below!

-Privacy Statement Information you provide to Alberta Environment and Parks (AEP) is collected under the authority of Section 33(c) of the Freedom of Information and Protection of Privacy (FOIP) Act and is managed in accordance with Part 2 of the FOIP Act.
+Privacy Statement Information you provide to Alberta Environment and Protected Areas (EPA) is collected under the authority of Section 33(c) of the Freedom of Information and Protection of Privacy (FOIP) Act and is managed in accordance with Part 2 of the FOIP Act.
 Comments, images, and videos and any personal information therein you provide may appear on the Fish in Schools (FinS) Engagement HQ Website.
 Submitted comments and media will be moderated, but once posted to the FinS website, will be viewable by any participant in the FinS program and the general public.
-AEP will not use or disclose your information for any other purpose without your written consent or unless required to do so by law.
+EPA will not use or disclose your information for any other purpose without your written consent or unless required to do so by law.
 If there are any questions or you wish to request a change to the information you provided, please contact Bow Habitat Station at 403-297-6561 or by email at fins.program@gov.ab.ca.

 On this page, you will find helpful information about the FinS program, including training videos, classroom resources and program updates.
 You can also post stories about your FinS experience, share pictures and videos, and ask or answer questions about the program.

-New Classroom Resources
+Classroom Resources

 Print off and laminate these resources to help engage your students with the care of your fish.